 The first time I saw one of Lina Scheynius's photos, I was sitting at my desk at a law firm, working at a summer job that I had in between semesters of school.
-I was daydreaming of being pretty much anywhere else and as I often did, had been googling different photographers and considering their work.
+I was daydreaming about being pretty much anywhere else and as I often did, had been googling different photographers and considering their work.
 The first of Lina's photos that I remember seeing was an image of a woman moving wildly in front of a pastel sky.
 I later learned that the image was a self-portrait; a polaroid taken by Scheynius on the roof of her apartment building.
 If I remember correctly, she was on the phone with a friend and paused the phone call to take advantage of the beautiful sight that she saw out the window.
 Rather than simply photographing the sky, as many of us would have done in her place, Scheynius went out the window onto the roof, set the self timer and began to move her body.
-Movements that could not simply be explained or described but movements that, in conjunction with the light and the setting of the image, created a feeling.
-In an ever-flowing stream of images, it made me pause.
+They were movements that could not simply be explained or described.
+In an ever-flowing stream of images, the photograph made me pause.
 It represented freedom.
 Wild abandon.
 Arms and hair akimbo as the sun set.
 More than anything, the image seemed to be asking a question I could not answer.
 It was using words that I was not familiar with but was still speaking to me.
 I wanted more.
 I immediately went to Lina's website and purchased two copies of her first self-published book 01.
 I kept one for myself and gave one to a friend.
-Little did I know that this would be beginning of an ongoing collection of books that Scheynius would release.
+Little did I know that this would be the beginning of an ongoing collection of books that Scheynius would release.

 This past month, Scheynius released her 8th self-published book, aptly titled 08.
 Scheynius has been releasing small books of her work for the past 9 years offering viewers a glimpse into her life.
 Though slightly different in their layout and design, the books are all identical in shape and appearance.